I-A11/Fashion-Blog/README.md

 ## Description

-Using HTML, and Css to build this project during traning through Codecadmy projects
+Using HTML to build this project during traning through Codecadmy projects

 ## Technologies

 - Html
-- Css